 If you have a site-to-site virtual private network (VPN) between your on-premises environment and one or more virtual private networks (VNets) in Azure, then you probably have excellent visibility into the on-premises side of the network equation.
 In this course, Monitoring Microsoft Azure Resources and Workloads, you will learn how to use Microsoft Azure monitoring tools to gain monitor Azure network (including on-premises) resources closely and effectively.
 First, you will gain an understanding of how to monitor individual Azure-based resources.
 Next, you will use Microsoft Monitor to aggregate monitoring across entire hybrid cloud workloads.
 Finally, you will visualize monitoring data by using Azure Log Analytics, Power BI, and other first- and third-party tools.
 When you are finished with this course, you will have a foundational knowledge of Azure workload monitoring that will help you as you move forward in your career as an Azure administrator or solution architect.

-Course Overview [Autogenerated] Hi, everyone.
+Course Overview Hi everyone.
 My name is Tim Warner.
-Welcome to my course monitoring Microsoft Asher Resource Is and Workloads.
-I'm a plural site.
-Staff author.
-Microsoft M V. P and Microsoft Azure Solution Architect This intermediate level courses aimed at I t operations professionals who are responsible for monitoring, optimizing and troubleshooting as your workloads in a hybrid cloud context.
-By the end of the course, you'll understand how to use the azure monitoring tools, including as your monitor, network watcher and as your log analytics toe.
-Optimize your workload, performance, availability and security.
-I hope you'll join me on this journey to master as your workload monitoring In our monitoring Microsoft Asher Resource is and workloads course that plural site.
+Welcome to my course, Monitoring Microsoft Azure Resources and Workloads.
+I'm a Pluralsight staff author, Microsoft MVP, and Microsoft Azure Solutions architect.
+This intermediate level course is aimed at IT operations professionals who are responsible for monitoring, optimizing, and troubleshooting Azure workloads in a hybrid cloud context.
+By the end of the course, you'll understand how to use the Azure monitoring tools, including Azure Monitor, Network Watcher, and Azure Log Analytics, to optimize your workload performance, availability, and security.
+I hope you'll join me on this journey to master Azure workload monitoring in our Monitoring Microsoft Azure Resources and Workloads course, at Pluralsight.